 Introduction

-We’re developing a plan for the Downtown Segment of Green Line, building on the Province of Alberta's plan and alignment.
+We’re developing a plan for the Downtown Segment of Green Line, building on the Government of Alberta's plan and alignment.
 This study will advance the design, validate the cost estimates, and help us understand potential impacts to existing infrastructure.
 For many, the Green Line will be part of daily life - a link to work, school, services, entertainment, and each other.
 That's why this phase of the study is focused on listening to the people who will use it.

 What’s happening and why